 Sitting

 Sit tall and comfortably upright with your head up, shoulders down and chest out.
-Your “bum bones” should be on the back edge of the seat when your legs are straight.
 Sit in the centre of the seat with equal pressure on both sides of your body.
+Your “bum bones” should be on the front edge of the seat when your legs are bent and on the back edge when your legs are straight.

 Gripping the oar

 Many rowers hold the oar handle tightly and place their hands too close together.
-This will create tension and will prohibit a long forward extension.
+This will create tension in the upper body and will prohibit any rotation with the oar handle as you approach the catch.

-For a balanced boat all six oar handles must be at the same height during the finish and recovery and the catch and drive.
-The coxswain will watch rowers hands to ensure that all hands are at the same height and that they are moving back and forth in a straight line.
+For a balanced boat all six oar handles must be at the same height when they are out of the water and being carried forward during the recovery.
+Critical points to sync your handle heights are at tap out, during the entire recovery and when you unweigh the handle for the catch.
+The coxswain will watch rowers hands to ensure that all hands are at the same height and that they are moving in a level plane.

 When buried, the blade should be at a consistent depth – just below the surface.
 The blade should float to the correct depth or it may need to be lifted slightly to ensure it is fully buried.
 The coxswain will check for blade depth during the stroke to ensure that blades are not going deep at the catch or drive and that they stay buried at the finish.